Heruli: Culture

+Political culture

+While there is very little detailed information available, historical sources name six kings of the Danubian Herules, from the first half of the 6th century.
+Unlike their neighbours the Goths and Gepids, they appear to have had a limited role, and some of the military leaders who fought under the Romans are better known.
+Based mainly on the remarks of Procopius it appears they did not necessarily make all decisions, but they were expected to play a partly symbolic role in leading their people in battle, and representing them in dealings with other peoples and empires.
+Procopius suggests that the Herulian kings were often challenged and could be deposed if they failed to meet the expectations of their people.

 Religion

 The early religion of the Heruli is vividly described by Procopius in his History of the Wars.
 He describes them as a polytheistic society known to practice human sacrifice.
 The Heruli appear to have been worshippers of Odin, and might have been responsible for the spread of such worship to Northern Europe.

-By the time of Justinian, Procopius reports that many Heruli had become Arian Christians.
-In any case, Justinian appears to have pursued a policy of attempting to convert them to Chalcedonian Christianity.
+By the time of Justinian, Procopius reports that many Heruli were Arian Christians.
+In any case, Justinian appears to have pursued a policy of converting them to orthodox Chalcedonian Christianity.

 Society

 Procopius writes that the Heruli practiced a form of senicide, having a non-relative kill the sick and elderly and burning the remains on a wooden pyre.
 Procopius also states that, following the death of their husbands, Herulian women were expected to commit suicide by hanging.

 Furthermore, Procopius claims that the Heruli practiced homosexuality or bestiality, depending on the interpretation:

 The translated "especially men with asses" is from the original Greek text (provided next to Dewing's translation) "ἂλλας τε καί ἀνδρῶν καί ὄνων" where ὄνων is genitive plural of ὄνος, meaning donkeys.

 It appears that Procopius disliked the Heruli and wanted to present them in as negative light as possible.
-His description of bestiality among the Heruli might therefore be untrue.
+His description of bestiality among the Heruli is almost certainly untrue.

 Warfare

 The Heruli were famous for the quality of their infantry, who were recruited as mercenaries by all other peoples.
 They were known particularly for their speed, and were perhaps used for the stabbing cavalry.
 Procopius described the Heruli in the Battle of Anglon against Persians, carrying no protective armor save a shield and thick jacket.
 This form of warfare has been compared to that of the berserkers of the Viking Age.

-Herulian slaves are known to have accompanied them into combat.
+Herulian slaves are known to have accompanied the Herules into combat.
 Slaves were forbidden from donning a shield until having proven themselves brave on the battlefield.
 This practice might be a relic of ancient Indo-European tradition.
 Steinacher has pointed out that, while this remark has reasonably been seen as evidence of an "initiation rite", initiation rites are so common that caution is required: